XronTrix10/Telegram-Leecher/README.md

 ## **🪲 Known Bugs**

  - Video Splitting is not supported  yet
- - Unzipleech only supports '.zip' files, thus can't extract rar, tar or 7z files till now
  - Links are only taken from Notebook.
 Bot Commands are not available till now

 ## **🚨 NOTE:**
- - Magnet or Torrent Links are supported, But avoid using because `Google Colab Stricly Prohibits Torrents`
+ - Magnet or Torrent Links are supported, But avoid using, because `Google Colab Stricly Prohibits Torrents`

 <br>